Leave a Message

 Vacant bedrooms are common in relocation and estate listings.
 You have three options:

-Option A — Rent a Bed Frame: Furniture rental companies supply a bed, nightstands, and dresser for $100–$300/month.
+Option A: Rent a Bed Frame.
+Furniture rental companies supply a bed, nightstands, and dresser for $100 to $300/month.
 Combined with fresh linens ($80), this is the most impactful approach and is typically recouped in a faster, stronger sale.

-For vacant properties in Burr Ridge where estate sales are common, Option A consistently produces the best outcome in our experience.
+For vacant properties in Burr Ridge where estate sales are common, Option A consistently produces the best outcome.

 Casselyn Tertell has been guiding sellers through the Hinsdale, Clarendon Hills, Burr Ridge, and Westmont markets for over a decade.
 Her team's listings consistently close at or above asking price through a proven pre-listing process that includes staging strategy, Compass's 3-Phase Marketing, and direct buyer network access.